mayaanne/foundations/sprint-3/my-reflections-sprint-3.md

 **_Do you still want to be a programmer?
 Why?_**

 Mmm I think that I'd rather be a web designer, but are the two not different sides of the same coin?
 Or am I way wrong about that?
 Regardless, I want to keep learning more.
-Programming is interesting and challenging and God only knows how long I have settled for uninterested and unchallenged.
+Programming is interesting and challenging and God only knows how long I have settled for monotony and boredom.
 Being here is creating new pathways in my brain as well as new pathways in my life.